djeuzin/visu/README.md

 ## Usage

-Currently, visu supports visualization for in-place sorting algorithms.
-Copy the files in ```src``` to your local folder and include the library:
+Clone the repository and run `make build` to generate `visu.o`, the library to link to your own programs.

+Additionally by running `make test`, a demo of the project will be run.

 ```C
 #include "visu.h"